sushiandrobots/themixinsf.com/source/events/posts/2016-11-15-henri-helvetica-jina-anne.md

 ---
-title: "Henri Helvetica & Surprise speaker"
+title: "Henri Helvetica & Jina Anne"
 ---

 Come hang out with us for this 11th edition of The Mixin, a San Francisco [Sass][]